-Victoria Falls is an adventurous way to start any tour and this is no exception!
-Catch up on all the activities in Zimbabwe before leaving for Lusaka in Zambia.
-We head to South Luangwa National Park where there is a high concentration of leopards and hippos and we start moving into “real Africa”.
-South Luangwa National Park is a world-class safari destination.
-The concentration of animals around the Luangwa River is among the most intense in Africa.
-We board our truck and set off for Malawi, the warm heart of Africa, where you can kayak, swim and snorkel in sparkling clear fresh water before ascending out of the Great Rift Valley.
-The game view experience goes on as we visit Mikumi National Park.
+The tourist resort town of Victoria Falls is undoubtedly Zimbabwe’s most popular destination to start or end any tour and our Vic Falls & Malawi tours begins in this bustling adventurous town.
+We suggest you arrive a few days earlier to catch up on all the activities in Zimbabwe, including some white water rafting or a bungee jump, before we begin our tour and travel across the border and head for Lusaka in Zambia.
+Colourful markets, busy villages and rural scenes will greet us on our travels in the days ahead.
+Our first taste of our African safari is at South Luangwa National Park known for their high concentration of leopards and hippos.
+South Luangwa National Park is a world-class safari destination and the concentration of animals around the Luangwa River is among the most intense in Africa.
+We board our truck and set off for Malawi, the warm heart of Africa, where you can kayak, swim and snorkel in sparkling clear fresh water of Lake Malawi before ascending out of the Great Rift Valley.
+Before heading to Iringa, we will make a stop at a local coffee plantation where we have the opportunity to see the process of growing and harvesting coffee beans and will be able to sample some of the beans, then the game view experience goes on as we visit Mikumi National Park.
 Mikumi ranks as the fourth largest park in Tanzania, but forms part of a 75 000 square kilometre wilderness that centres on Selous, Africa’s largest game reserve.
 We continue onwards to the bustling port of Dar es Salaam.
 Dar es Salaam grew from a humble fishing village and today is one of the largest cities in Africa.
-The tour comes to an end upon arrival in Dar es Salaam.
-This tour is offered in a North and South direction and guests can camp or be accommodated
+The tour comes to an end upon arrival in Dar es Salaam however it is also possible to extend your tour by adding on our Zanzibar package.

 Setting off early from Victoria Falls, we catch a last sighting of the mighty falls before crossing the border into Zambia.
 While we have a long day travelling today, we get our first impressions of the Africa that awaits us.
 Colourful markets, busy villages and rural scenes form the backdrop of our journey to the outskirts of Lusaka.
 We enjoy a prepared meal on arrival as our guides brief us on the days ahead.